Utah Forest Practices Act

 What is the Utah Forest Practices Act?

 The Utah Forest Practices Act (FPA) is a state law which requires the registration of operators and notification by operators of intent to conduct forest practices.
+You can view the Forest Practices Act law on the Utah State Legislature page.

 An “operator” means a person who: